dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cli.md

 ## Non-interactive usage

-To read/process a file and exit immediately, pipe the file contents in to `duckdb`:
+To read/process a file and exit immediately, pipe the file contents in to `DataMiner`:
 ```
 $ ./DataMiner < select_example.sql
 | generate_series |